i-am-bee/bee-agent-framework/CONTRIBUTING.md

 We automatically verify that all commit messages contain a `Signed-off-by:` line with your email address.

-#### Useful tools for doing DCO signoffs
+#### Useful tools for doing DCO sign-offs

-There are a number of tools that make it easier for developers to manage DCO signoffs.
+There are a number of tools that make it easier for developers to manage DCO sign-offs.

-- DCO command line tool, which let's you do a single signoff for an entire repo ( <https://github.com/coderanger/dco> )
+- DCO command line tool, which lets you do a single sign-off for an entire repo ( <https://github.com/coderanger/dco> )
-- GitHub UI integrations for adding the signoff automatically ( <https://github.com/scottrigby/dco-gh-ui> )
+- GitHub UI integrations for adding the sign-off automatically ( <https://github.com/scottrigby/dco-gh-ui> )
 - Chrome - <https://chrome.google.com/webstore/detail/dco-github-ui/onhgmjhnaeipfgacbglaphlmllkpoijo>
 - Firefox - <https://addons.mozilla.org/en-US/firefox/addon/scott-rigby/?src=search>